 Staff Travel survey to take place this year (pre Summer or later in year) expect a 25-30% response, however two additional indicators show that things are moving in the right direction, bike parking the 17% target has been exceeded substantially and the uptake on the tax saver tickets almost at pre covid levels.

-Niall
+Niall McElwee (Slide Presentation)

 Hospital designed in 70’s and built in the 80’s , a lateral construct which now has to become a vertical one to meet demands.
 In 2015 when planning permission obtained for Children’s hospital was obtained trips to James numbered 180,000 per year, now that number is above 300,000.
 As well as rebuilding the hospital to consist of 5/7 to 10 story heights the campus intend building other campuses or site adjacent to James, at 162-165 James St, Basin Lane,(mixed residential and ambulatory services) mount carmel (day surgical ) and the largest site a Davitt Road (out patients) current store for BAM. there .
 In addition James require residential property to house staff and therefore all future developments will include residential options .

-Brendan

-Current traffic is at 85% of pre covid numbers.
+Brendan O’BrienCurrent traffic is at 85% of pre covid numbers.

 Use of Public Transport far exceeds expectations for 23/24 which bucks the trend in other EU countries where the return to public transport has not occurred.
 Programmes to attract public to options are working.